Ford Motor Co. announces thousands of workers to be laid off

 Breaking News Emails

-Five hundred salaried Ford workers were informed by letter Monday that they were being laid off and will have to clean out their desks by the end of the week.
+Ford workers were informed by letter Monday that 500 salaried workers are getting laid off and will have to clean out their desks by the end of the week.

 Bearing the subject line “Smart Redesign Update,” Hackett wrote that the cuts will reduce the management ranks by 20 percent and result in annual savings to the company of $600 million.